-VEN a casual glance at the article in last month's QST on the new Type 800 must have convinced most amateurs that this tube has remarkable possibilities.
-As much as 65 watts r.f. output per tube and, especially attractive to anyone interested in 'phone, 100 watts of audio with a pair of relatively small tubes in Class B - here was something worth investiously in use at W2BRO (employing a UV-851) modulated but little more than 200 watts input to the Class-C stage, there would be no comedown in power; but there would be a nice economizing in size, weight and cost of the equipment used to obtain that power.
-Rebuilding was in order, especially for 14-megacycle 'phone, which had never quite lost its appeal despite occasional none-too-good radio conditions in that band.
-The r.f. portion of the transmitter
+VEN a casual glance at the article in last month's QST on the new Type 800 must have convinced most amateurs that this tube has remarkable possibilities.1 As much as 65 watts r.f. output per tube and, especially attractive to anyone interested in 'phone, 100 watts of audio with a pair of relatively small tubes in Class B - here was something worth investigating.